hayalci/kde-colors-solarized/README.md

 **Automatic installation**

 1. Run the provided `install.sh` script.
-It will install the Color palette, Konsole and Kate color scheme If your KDE configurations reside in ~/.kde instead of ~/.kde4, modify the script accordingly
+It will install the Color palette, Konsole and Kate color scheme
 2. Open Konsole and select Settings -> Configure Profiles -> Edit Profile -> Appearance, then select either of the Solarized themes.
 3. Click OK, then OK again, and the Solarized settings should have taken effect.
 4. Open Kate and select Settings -> Configure Kate -> Editor Component -> Fonts & Colors